 Located outside San Sebastian in the Basque Region of Northern Spain (as pictured), the 200 metre long lagoon creates waves 1.2 metres high, utilising both sides of the lagoon, creating a finite, linear surfing wave with simultaneous right and left hand breaks which flow towards bays at either ends of the lagoon.

 The system works by displacing water with a device that travels along the central axis of the lagoon floor.
 This then creates a high performance, tubing wave that moves down the lagoon breaking along either side until it reaches a bay, where it is transformed into a rolling whitewater wave that is ideal for beginner surfers.
-The device then reverses and does the same thing in the opposite direction (click on the link below to see the Wavegarden in operation).
+The device then reverses and does the same thing in the opposite direction.

 Speaking last year at the unveiling of the lagoon, Wavegarden Chief Executive José Manuel Odriozola stated "we are delighted to be able to reveal to the surfing world our new demonstration facility, which we expect to revolutionise the way people engage in surfing.